technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 18 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

 14. From the left navigation of the Power Apps portal, select **Solutions** and then select **Default Solution**.

-15. From the left navigation, select **Connection references** and then select **Microsoft Dataverse CDS Connection**.

      ![A screenshot of a computer Description automatically generated](./media/media18/image18.png)

+16. From the left navigation, select **Connection references** and then select **Microsoft Dataverse CDS Connection**.

+     ![A screenshot of a computer Description automatically generated](./media/media18/image31.jpg)

 12. In the edit box that opens, select the connection that you created from the **Connection** dropdown menu.

+     ![A screenshot of a computer Description automatically generated](./media/media18/image32.jpg)

 14. Select **Save**.

+      ![A screenshot of a computer Description automatically generated](./media/media18/image33.jpg)

 ![A screenshot of a computer Description automatically generated](./media/media18/image19.png)